AustinGoodrich/Get-Github-Sponsors/README.md

 # Get-Github-Sponsors
-Some really janky code designed to pull all public sponsors from a given GitHub user.
+Some really janky code designed to pull all public sponsors from a given GitHub user and formats it into a JSON response.